SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

 ### 1. Quality filteration in USEARCH

-**Note: USEARCH is available online with full instructions (https://www.drive5.com/usearch/).** developed by Dr. Robert Edgar
+**Note:** USEARCH is available online with full instructions (https://www.drive5.com/usearch/), which is developed by Dr. Robert Edgar

 After demultiplexing, the paired-end reads were merged with error correction using USEARCH.
 The maximum number of mismatches in the alignment was set at 10 base-pairs and minimum percentage of identity in the alignment was set to 80%.